watts-dev/watts/doc/source/user/workbench.rst

 Workbench can be found on the Workbench
 `Gitlab repository <https://code.ornl.gov/neams-workbench/downloads>`.

-To set up WATTS in the Workbench environment, user needs to first provide the path to where Workbench is installed in `workbench.sh` under the `scripts` directory.
-User can then run `setup_conda_wb.sh` under the same directory to set up WATTS within the Workbench environment.
+To set up WATTS in the Workbench environment, you first need to first provide the path to where Workbench is installed in `workbench.sh` under the `scripts` directory.
+You can then run `setup_conda_wb.sh` under the same directory to set up WATTS within the Workbench environment.